Find Affordable College Courses

 Read full report on Design & Applied Arts at Boston University

-You’ll be in good company if you decide to attend Wentworth Institute of Technology.
-It ranked #3 on our 2023 Best Design & Applied Arts Schools in the New England Region list.
-WIT is a small private not-for-profit school located in the large city of Boston.
+You’ll join some of the best and brightest minds around you if you attend Wentworth Institute of Technology.
+The school came in at #3 on this year’s Best Design & Applied Arts Schools in the New England Region list.
+WIT is a small private not-for-profit school located in the city of Boston.

 The average amount in student loans that design majors at WIT take out is $27,000.